 There is no limit.
 Some providers set a minimum and maximum amount for transferring online, but the simple answer is that there is no set limit.
 With Eris FX, for example, the minimum amount is £1,000 but there is no maximum.

-Our priority is to protect both our customers’ and our own monies.
-We partner with The Currency Cloud for all our client payments.
-The Currency Cloud is a global payments expert.
-It holds an e-money licence which has the highest level of client fund safeguarding arrangements.
-We also have other stringent procedures and checks in place.
-For example, we buy the currency to order for every single trade from our wholesale supplier.
+Our priority is to protect our customers’ monies.
+Your incoming funds to pay for your currency exchange are held in segregated accounts which are separate from our own money.
+We buy the currency to order for every single trade from our wholesale supplier.
 This means we never speculate on market movements or risk your funds in any way.

 Your rate is calculated as a percentage away from the underlying market rate at any time.
 This percentage doesn’t move, but your rate will move in line with movements in the wholesale FX market.
 We make our profit from the difference between the rate that we set for you (which is the same for all customers) and the rate we deal at in the wholesale market.